PedroBet31/juegoTuttiFrutti/README.md

 ## **Project Purpose**

-This project was created as part of the **Analista Programador program at CTC \- CLAEH**, integrating concepts from software engineering, web development, and system architecture.
+This project was created as part of the **Analista Programador program at CEI \- CLAEH**, integrating concepts from software engineering, web development, and system architecture.

 ## **Authors**